RyanNgWH/homelab-ansible-playbooks/playbooks/proxmox/README.md

 Certain tasks are not supported by this playbook (or using the opentofu infrastructure management system) and have to be configured manually.

 1. Execute the playbook
-1. Setup the following manual configurations
+1. Setup the following manual configurations (Until `API tokens`)
 1. Execute the Packer VM templates
 1. Execute the OpenTofu infrastructure management templates
+1. Setup the remaining manual configurations (From `Datacenter firewall options`)
+1. Execute the Ansible playbooks for the various services

 ## Manual configurations